Residential Rental Licensing & Inspections

 - Once your property has passed inspection you will be sent an invoice for your rental license.
 After your payment has been received a rental license will be issued and you may now legally rent your property.

 As part of the licensing process, your property may be subject to inspection by the Norristown Code Enforcement Department to ensure that it meets certain minimum property maintenance standards.
 Norristown uses the 2012 International Property Maintenance Code, along with local amendments, as the basis for inspections.
 If your property is to be inspected, you will be given time to make arrangements with your tenants for a mutually convenient time for code officer to visit the property.
 Code officers will note on a standard form those conditions found during the inspection that you will need to correct in order to continue to legally operate your rental unit.
+If for whatever reason you are unable to complete all of the required repairs to your property within the time allotted by the code officer you may submit a Rental Inspection Extension Request(PDF).

 If you fail to make the required corrections, a non-traffic citation will be issued for non-compliance with the Municipality of Norristown's laws, regulations, and ordinances.